southgateai/academic-hugo/content/industry/challenge.md

 design:
   columns: "1"
   background:
-    text_color_light: false
+    text_color_light: true
     image_darken: 0
+    color: black

 ---

-To sum up, **there is not much focus on defence**.
+To sum up, **there is not much focus on defensive techniques**.

  - Those in the AI sector focus on getting their stuff to work.
-[AI alignment](https://en.wikipedia.org/wiki/AI_alignment) is their principal approach to prevent problems.
+[AI alignment](https://en.wikipedia.org/wiki/AI_alignment) is their principal approach to preventing problems.
  - The Cybersecurity industry knows about their industry's potential to control powerful AI but rarely pursue or talk about it.
- - Or when they do, it's [marketing-led](https://www.darktrace.com/en/ai-attacks/).
-There's plenty of examples if you search for [AI-powered malware](https://www.google.com/search?q=AI-powered+malware).
+ - Or when they do, it's marketing-led.
+There are plenty of examples if you search for [AI-powered malware](https://www.google.com/search?q=AI-powered+malware).
 > {{< figure src="darktrace-ai-powered-malware.png" id="darktrace-ai-powered-malware" >}}

-They don't talk about threats that might be 10+ years in the futures, as it's not good marketing and might harm their credibility for no or little gain.
+They don't talk about threats that might be 10+ years in the future, as it's not good marketing and might harm their credibility for no or little gain.
  - Corporate customers generally aren't aware, or are suspicious of the marketing, especially given that opinion pieces correctly point out that [Effective AI-powered attacks have not been seen yet](https://www.infosecurity-magazine.com/opinions/ai-powered-malware-doesnt-exist/).